dstdev/ansible-roles/prometheus-server/README.md

 =========

 Install prometheus-server with ansible.
+It is optional to choose any of the following prometheus components to install:
+- prometheus
+- node_exporter
+- alertmanager

 Requirements
 ------------

-Has been tested in centos 7
+Has been tested in centos 7 targets and the following ansible execution environments:
-ansible [core 2.12.3]
+- ansible [core 2.12.3]
-python version = 3.9.10 (main, Jan 15 2022, 11:48:15) [Clang 12.0.0 (clang-1200.0.32.29)]
+- python version = 3.9.10 (main, Jan 15 2022, 11:48:15) [Clang 12.0.0 (clang-1200.0.32.29)]
-jinja version = 3.0.3
+- jinja version = 3.0.3

 Role Variables
 --------------

 All variables which can be overridden are stored in defaults/main.yml file with default values.

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

 Dependencies
 ------------